VicoHBB/Verilator-SV-Template/README.md

-# Systemverilog Template
+# SystemVerilog Template

-This project template are designed to streamline the development of SystemVerilog projects using Verilator, GTKWave, and Make.
+This project template is designed to streamline the development of SystemVerilog projects using Verilator, GTKWave, and Make.
 The template includes a Makefile with various recipes for compiling, simulating, and visualizing the design.
 It also includes a directory structure for organizing the HDL files, test benches, and simulation waveforms.